stefanspringer1/BuildingSwiftOnWindows/README.md

 **Check:** Does the command `git --version`, executed from the "64 Native Tools Command Prompt for VSXXXX", display a version 2 or greater?
 If not, add `%ProgramFiles%\Git\usr\bin` to the PATH environment variable.

+**Note:** Making the `less` command available in the command line in the following check should not be really necessary.
+So you might skip the next check and return to it later only if you get according error messages.

 **Check:** Is the `less` command available from the "64 Native Tools Command Prompt for VSXXXX"?
 If not, add `%ProgramFiles%\Git\usr\bin` to the PATH environment variable.

 ## The Working Directory